Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 ---
+# Generated via autodoc/upgrading/generate.lua in the kong/kong repo
 title: Upgrade guide
 ---

 This document guides you through the process of upgrading {{site.ce_product_name}} to the **latest version**.
 To upgrade to prior versions, find the version number in the [Upgrade doc in GitHub](https://github.com/Kong/kong/blob/master/UPGRADE.md).

 ## Suggested upgrade path